 Start the day with a breakfast offered by Invenergy: a simple and convivial moment to exchange ideas before the activities begin.

 Quebec is at a pivotal moment.
-The acceleration of the energy transition is generating unprecedented demand for equipment, components and services - a historic opportunity for the Quebec manufacturing industry to establish itself as the supplier of choice at the heart of this rapidly expanding sector.
+The acceleration of the energy transition is generating unprecedented demand for equipment and services - a historic opportunity for Quebec's manufacturing industry.
+But seizing this opportunity requires concerted mobilization: the tools exist, they just need to be aligned.

 📍Salle Desjardins, Riôtel